Metal Cored Welding Wire

 Finally, yes, metal cored wires do cost more on a per kg basis than solid or flux cored wires.
 However, in almost all applications, labour accounts for approximately 85% of the total cost of the welding work and the significant productivity increase gained by switching to metal-cored wire will out-weigh the increase in the filler metal cost.

-In addition, a high quality metal-cored wire like KOBE MX-A70C6LF or NIPPON SM-3A runs much cleaner and smoother than solid wire - which means less wear and tear on tips, liners, drive rollers, etc, leading to savings in other consumable costs as well.
+In addition, a high quality metal-cored wire like KOBE MX-A70C6LF or NIPPON SM-3A runs much cleaner and smoother than solid wire - which means lower fume levels, less wear and tear on tips, liners, drive rollers, etc, leading to savings in other consumable costs as well.

 Metal cored wires are not all equal in performance so it really does pay to trial before using.